effektif/user-docs/docs/include_action-types/document-template.rst

 At the end of the process, the output document containing all relevant information is made available to a sales person, who has then the ability to make any personal additions before the contract or quotation will be sent to the customer.

 A prerequisite for the implementation of this feature is that the applied template is a Microsoft Word document that contains the required content controls.
-You will find a detailed description of these elements here: https://msdn.microsoft.com/en-us/library/bb386200.aspx
+You will find a detailed description on how to implement content controls in a Word document here: https://support.office.com/en-us/article/Create-forms-that-users-complete-or-print-in-Word-040c5cc1-e309-445b-94ac-542f732c8c8b

+Content controls, which have been created in the document template, each represent a form field.
+To map and display form fields correctly in Workflow Accelerator, it is mandatory to specify a title to each content control.
+The title is set as a property of the control.

 .. hint:: Please note that currently only text and plain text are supported as types of content controls.